-- by the Council for use in the production or delivery of services, for rental to others or for administrative purposes and are expected to be used during more than one financial year. - It is defined by Regulation as capital (i.e. this will include expenditure that would ordinarily be capitalised except for the fact that the Council has no future direct control or benefit from the resulting assets). - it is classified by Government Direction as capital - 2.7.6 However, expenditure on assets meeting the capitalisation criteria outlined above may nevertheless be charged to revenue rather than capital, if they are below the de-minimis limit of £10,000, set out in the Council's annual Statement of Accounting Policies. - 2.7.7 Where expenditure meets the capitalisation criteria set out above, and is excess of the Council's de-minimis limits, it will be classified as capital expenditure, even if provision exists within the Revenue Budget to fund the work (and vice versa).
-Similarly, where specific financing (e.g. government grant) is provided to facilitate a project, this will not determine the accounting treatment of the expenditure.
+- 2.7.6 Expenditure is classified as capital expenditure when: - It results in the acquisition, construction, or the addition of subsequent costs to non-current (i.e., fixed) assets that will be held by the Council for use in the production or delivery of services, for rental to others or for administrative purposes and that are expected to be used during more than one financial vear: - It is defined by Regulation as capital (e.g., where expenditure that would ordinarily be treated as capital relates to an asset that the Council has no future direct control over or is unlikely to receive any benefit from); - it is classified by Government Direction as capital. - 2.7.7 However, expenditure on assets meeting the capitalisation criteria outlined above may nevertheless be charged to revenue rather than capital, if they are below the de-minimis limit of £10,000, as set out in the Council's annual Statement of Accounting Policies. - 2.7.8 Where expenditure meets the capitalisation criteria set out above, and is excess of the Council's de-minimis limits, it will be classified as capital expenditure, even if provision exists within the Revenue Budget to fund the work.
+Similarly, where specific financing (e.g., government grant) is provided to facilitate a project, this will not determine the accounting treatment of the expenditure.
 That is, the accounting treatment is determined according to the type of expenditure, and not by the funding source.